macOS bootable USB on Windows 10

 Format Disk for Mac using GPT partition

 Quick note: You want to perform this task before creating the bootable media because there is a good chance that the drive was formatted using a Windows device.
-If this is the case, the chances are it’s using an MBR partition, and the USB drive needs a GPT partition to work on a Mac.
+If this is the case, the USB drive likely uses an MBR partition, and it needs a GPT partition to work on a Mac.

 6. Click the Yes button to format the drive on the warning message.